Updated Mar 2026

 Not in the way most businesses expect.
 Microsoft Family Safety can show activity and set limits for family members, while battery usage and battery reports offer partial visibility on laptops.
 For employee monitoring, a dedicated tool like MonitUp is more practical.

 You can review Battery usage under Settings > System > Power & battery for a rough activity view, or use Microsoft Family Safety if the account is part of a family group.
-For detailed employee tracking, use MonitUp.
+For more detailed employee tracking, MonitUp is the better option.

 Yes.
 That is where MonitUp is useful.
 It helps you monitor app usage, website activity, screenshots, productivity categories, and reporting across multiple Windows computers.